Where are they now? - Others

 project was never finished.
 To a fan after an Apr 2011 UK show,

-Jordan is still performing.
-In an interview around Jan 2018, she
+In an interview around Jan 2018, Jordan described her current

 I am currently working with a very talented artist/producer/engineer named "Cade Roberts" in Oklahoma for TV and movie sync deals.
 We are also producing a track together for a wonderful Americana/Alt Country artist named "Edan Archer," and I hope to do more tracks with her and keep working with Cade.
 I also hope to continue working with Jez Larder from Skyline Studios in the UK, who I have worked with on and off for over 15 years.